Philip Hirschkop: Work with women's rights, teachers, and rights to pursue higher education

 In 1968, Hirschkop represented an amicus party in a U.S. Supreme Court case that declared unconstitutional an Arkansas law that prohibited teachers, in state schools, from teaching Darwin's theory of evolution.

 In 1970, he successfully argued Kirstein v.
 University of Virginia before a federal court in Virginia.
 At the time the university denied entrance to women, forcing them to attend inferior colleges that prepared them to be teachers.
 Hirschkop created a massive record, and called on the heads of several Virginia schools to explain why women could not be admitted.
 By winning the case, he secured the potential for Virginia women to receive a superior education.

-In 1971 he defended Susan Cohen, a deposed Virginia teacher, in a trial that questioned the "constitutionality of regulations forcing pregnant women to quit their jobs".
+In 1971, he defended Susan Cohen, a deposed Virginia teacher, in a trial that questioned the "constitutionality of regulations forcing pregnant women to quit their jobs".
 Hirschkop stated he believed that "most pregnant women can handle teaching chores with no difficulty".
-The case was argued using the "equal protection clause" of the Fourteenth Amendment.
-In 1974 he successfully argued the case, Cohen v.
-Chesterfield County before the Supreme Court which abolished the existing teacher leave policies for pregnant woman.
-When opposition lawyers used medical reasons to keep pregnant woman out of the classroom, Hirschkop called medical experts to counter them.
-The ruling abolished laws that required pregnant teachers to take unpaid maternity leave several months prior to their due date.
-In another landmark ruling for teachers in Johnson v.
+The case was argued using the "equal protection clause" of the Fourteenth Amendment.In 1974, he successfully argued the case, Cohen v.
+Chesterfield County before the Supreme Court which abolished the existing teacher leave policies for pregnant women.
+When opposition lawyers used medical reasons to keep pregnant women out of the classroom, Hirschkop called medical experts to counter them.
+The ruling abolished laws that required pregnant teachers to take unpaid maternity leave several months prior to their due date.In another landmark ruling for teachers in Johnson v.
 Branch, he gained one of the earliest decisions that protected teacher's rights to participate in peaceful protest.

 Late career work with animal rights

-In August 1990, he was involved in a controversial appeal in which his client PETA, and other animal rights groups were assessed two million dollars in damages on counts of invasion of privacy and defamation of character against a Las Vegas showman who used pet orangutans in his act at the Stardust Hotel.
-Berosini and the Stardust had successfully sued PETA after the tapes of his striking the animals were leaked to the press.
+In August 1990, he was involved in a controversial appeal in which his client PETA, and other animal rights groups were assessed two million dollars in damages on counts of invasion of privacy and defamation of character against a Las Vegas showman who used pet orangutans in his act at the Stardust Hotel.Berosini and the Stardust had successfully sued PETA after the tapes of his striking the animals were leaked to the press.
 Hirschkop claimed that Bobby Berosini, the showman, had been secretly filmed striking the orangutans in his act, and that he and the hotel should not retain the damage awards they had received for defamation of character in their suit against the animal rights groups.